Jackson Browne (album): Reception

 Jackson Browne received positive reviews from most critics.
 In his review for Allmusic William Ruhlmann praised the album as "An auspicious debut that doesn't sound like a debut" and "the album has long since come to seem a timeless collection of reflective ballads touching on still-difficult subjects...and all with an amazingly eloquent sense of language.
 Jackson Browne's greater triumph is that, having perfectly expressed its times, it transcended them as well."
 Rolling Stone rated the album 6 of 10 stars and stated "Browne's debut lays the groundwork for future heart-and-soul excavations.
 'Doctor My Eyes,' an early hit single, communicates the subdued, subtle power of his half-spoken melodies, while 'Rock Me on the Water' and 'Song for Adam' foreshadow the free-ranging contemplation to come."

 The original 1972 review in Rolling Stone stated "Jackson Browne's sensibility is romantic in the best sense of the term: his songs are capable of generating a highly charged, compelling atmosphere throughout, and--just as important--of sustaining that pitch in the listener's mind long after they've ended."
 Ed Kelleher wrote in Circus in 1972: "Though others have done him justice, Browne is his own best interpreter.
 He just eases back and lets the song come.
 He has the soul of a poet and the stance of a troubadour.
 Unlike many of his contemporaries, he has not fallen victim to the trap of over-production--the record has been crafted with care and purity."

-Music critic Robert Christgau gave the album a B grade, however, was ambivalent about the whole album, writing, "The voice is pleasant, present, and unpretentious, and when I listen assiduously I perceive lyrics crafted with as much intelligence and human decency as any reasonable person could expect.
+Music critic Robert Christgau gave the album a B grade, however, and was ambivalent about the whole album, writing, "The voice is pleasant, present, and unpretentious, and when I listen assiduously I perceive lyrics crafted with as much intelligence and human decency as any reasonable person could expect.
 Unfortunately, only critical responsibility induces me to listen assiduously.
 It's not just the blandness of the music, but of the ideas as well, each reinforcing the other."